 By recognising the diversity of background of our families and the variety of strengths and needs our children bring, the development of the whole child is a key priority.
 The pastoral support given to children so they can access the curriculum is strong.
 Our nurture group sits at the heart of our school and is one way that allows vulnerable children to access their learning and curriculum entitlement.
 The school has a further range of systems that support the emotional and mental well-being of children including a newly appointed Child and Family Support Worker.

 Our Curriculum is planned to enable all children to develop good learning habits for life.

 Through the curriculum, children will be encouraged to develop:

-- Confidence in the core skills of English and Maths.
+- confidence in the core skills of English, Maths;

 We constantly strive to learn from our teaching so that we can understand how our children can learn more effectively.
 We have adopted 3 key principles for learning: